Content in This Guide

 - Rent on the premises

 - The cost of repairs to the premises

 - Cleaning costs

 When you claim a deduction for these expenses, they need to be in proportion to the floor area of your home office against the total floor area of your home.
-Keep an accurate record of all expenses, as SARS may want to check the information.

 Related: Ways To Save More Tax